 In order to solve this problem, we brought in an expert in leadership, management, and workflow who has extensive experience with leading high-level meetings and making them extremely productive.
 We worked with her to question our entire meeting process and develop a system that worked for us and helped increase our productivity.

 If we had included our entire team in the creation of this process it would have been — for lack of a better word — a nightmare.
 We limited this first step to a few executive team members and the expert we brought in.

 By limiting the initial process to only a few people, you can quickly and efficiently assess the problems you’re facing and start working on a new, solidified process.

-The next step in creating a solid process is to write it out on paper.
-If you want to be a bit more advanced, you can use Process Street—it’s up to you.
+The next step in creating a solid process is to write it out.
 Some people like to work things out on paper or on a whiteboard before they get on the computer.
 To each their own.

 Well, it’s true.
 If you’ve got a large, complicated process, breaking it up into bite-sized pieces will make it incredibly simple and straightforward for your team to tackle it.
 But there are a few other benefits that you may not be aware of…

 Breaking larger tasks into small steps has been shown to help improve focus and decrease distractions.
 When there is a small step with a clear outcome, you can easily focus on what needs to be accomplished and get it done quickly.

 The other benefit is that one person can accomplish each step.
 Why is that important?
 Well, that brings us to our next best practice.